MagmeticForce/Math_Writer/README.md

 Welcome to the Math Writer software!

-This software alleviates the struggle of manually handwriting every single math symbol..
+This software alleviates the struggle of manually handwriting every single math symbol.
 Similarly to how you can type text in a text document instead of handwriting it with pencil and paper, this Math Writer software allows you to type out your math work instead of having to handwrite it.
+With just the presses of your keys, you can easily write out your math work and save a lot of time and effort.

+In this software, each key on your keyboard corresponds to a math symbol.
+At the top, there is a guide that displays which math symbol corresponds to which key.
+Additionally, a list of keyboard controls are listed further down below in this document.

+This software has two modes that you can turn on and off: Regular Keyboard Mode and Small Mode.
+* Regular Keyboard Mode (Alt key) makes the keyboard function like a normal keyboard.
+So instead of each key corresponding to a math symbol, you can simply just type out letters and do most things you can normally do with your keyboard.
+This includes typing uppercase and lowercase letters with Shift (note that Caps Lock is not supported and therefore will not work); typing symbols, such as !, @, #, $, %, ;, /, etc; and adding Spaces with your Spacebar.
+This mode is useful for writing functions such as log, e, sin, cos, other trig functions, and lim.
+It's also useful for: using variable letters aside from x and y; writing "dx" or "du" when evaluating integrals; or simply just writing out words!
+* Small Mode (Tab key) moves the cursor in smaller increments and allows you to place smaller numbers and symbols.
+This mode is useful for powers, subscripts, and integration limits.

 IMPORTANT: this program does not have Save or Load functionality.
 It is recommended that you take pictures of your work instead.

-KEYBOARD CONTROLS:
+KEYBOARD CONTROLS (with Regular Keyboard Mode turned OFF):
 * TOP ROW:
     * ` is theta
     * 1 is 1